-Collaborative practice is working with other agencies to improve the quality of support you provide
+Collaborative practice involves working across agencies and service providers to improve the quality of support provided to individuals and families seeking support.

 Why is collaborative practice important?

-For people experiencing sexual assault, domestic or family violence, there may be a range of services and organisations they are in contact with for support.
-Organisations can respond better if they collaborate with other agencies that may be supporting the person they are working with.
-Working together in this way means consistent advice can be given to clients across different services.
-Collaborative practice also reduces the risk of re-traumatisation to clients by minimising the need to tell their story again to other workers.
+For people who are experiencing domestic, family or sexual violence, there may be a range of services and organisations they are in contact with for support.
+Depending on the needs and consent provided by the individual, organisations can improve their response and avoid duplication of information gathering if they collaborate.
+Working together in this way means consistent advice can be given to an individual across different services.
+Collaborative practice also reduces the risk of re-traumatising people by minimising the need for them to tell their story.

 Counselling and support services can work together to address issues impacting on the individual or family.
-Through collaborative practice they can meet client wellbeing and healing needs more effectively.
+Through collaborative practice they can more effectively support clients with their safety, wellbeing and healing needs.
 These services might include:

 - Health and mental health service providers